-Today, the government set out plans to raise National Insurance by 1.25%.
+Today, the government set out plans to raise National Insurance by around 10% (or 125 basis points) for workers, the self-employed and employers.
 In this blog, we’ll explain what that means and how the increase will affect you.

 National Insurance is a UK tax on earnings and self-employed profits, used by the government to fund a number of state benefits.

 A few of the ways National Insurance is used include:

 National Insurance is paid by employers, employees and the self-employed.
 However, once you reach State pension age, you no longer have to pay.

 The government have said they want to use the estimated £12bn generated by the increase to ease pressure on the NHS.

 They also plan to invest in social care, helping the elderly and vulnerable afford outside support for things like washing, eating and medication.

 This National Insurance increase will only run for the 2022/23 tax year.
 After that, National Insurance will return to its previous rates, with the difference being made up with a new tax named the Health and Social Care levy.

 This new Health and Social caretax will be set at 1.25% of annual income (calculated the same way as National Insurance) and will also be owed by anyone receiving a State pension - starting in April 2023.